Datasets and Splits

 Cat with a Collar

-If you overtrain your Model, the Model may learn that an important feature of cats is their collars.
-In this case, if you deploy your Model and show it images of wild cats, the Model may not detect these cats because they aren't wearing collars.
+If you overtrain your model, the model may learn that an important feature of cats is their collars.
+In this case, if you deploy your model and show it images of wild cats, the model may not detect these cats because they aren't wearing collars.

-LocationAre the images already uploaded?Can you apply splits to multiple images at once?
+Location/MethodAre the images already uploaded?Can you apply splits to multiple images at once?When to use?

 Set Splits in Image View